electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ![Markdowm Image][24]{: class="bigger-image" }
 <figcaption class="caption">Echo Rock</figcaption>

 I descended off Observation Rock with some bounce in my step and made a quick scramble up Echo Rock before returning down the edge of Flett Glacier and heading down towards my pack with beautiful views of Spray Park and Mother Mountain beckoning me onward.
-I wasn't sure what my plan was but I aimed for Knapsack Pass and First Mother Mountain.
+I wasn't sure what my plan was, but I aimed for Knapsack Pass and First Mother Mountain.
 I missed a turn towards Knapsack, but decided it would just give me the opportunity to also include Hessong Rock and Mt Pleasant.

 ![Markdowm Image][8]{: class="bigger-image" }
 <figcaption class="caption">Mount Rainier from Mt Pleasant</figcaption>